 An increasing number of Norwegian hotels acquire an environmental certification, meaning they have taken great steps in waste management, energy efficiency and reduced chemical and water usage.
 The main green certifications you will meet in Norway are:

 Destination Røros: Best practice in action

 In 2012, Destination Røros, Innovation Norway’s national pilot for sustainable tourism since 2009, received the prestigious Tourism for Tomorrow Award for Destination Stewardship at the World Travel & Tourism Council’s (WTTC) Awards celebration in Tokyo.
 The awards are among the highest accolades in the global travel and tourism industry, giving international recognition to best practice examples of sustainable tourism in action.

-Destination Røros was also the overal winner of the Virgin Holidays Responsible Travel award in 2011.
+Destination Røros was also the overall winner of the Virgin Holidays Responsible Travel award in 2011.
 The jury commented: "This former mining town in Norway may have been named a UNESCO World Heritage Site in 1980, but it's been preserving traditions as a tourist destination for over 85 years.
 Attracting over one million visitors each year, the town of just 3,700 inhabitants maintains its sense of place through a 'local knowledge' programme run for over 90 businesses, local food safaris and much more."

 Find eco-certified meetings and incentive providers in Norway.